5 Daytona 500 storylines to watch - NASCAR Talk | NBC Sports

 2017 — 15 cars

 Brad Keselowski, seeking his first Daytona 500, has been eliminated by crashes in three of the last four years.
+Keselowski is among those who will start at the rear in the 500.
+He is going to a backup car after his primary car was damaged in a crash in his qualifying race.
 Martin Truex Jr. has been eliminated by a crash in each of the past two Daytona 500s.
 Truex is winless in the 500 in 16 attempts.

 “It doesn’t get any less frustrating that’s for sure, but you understand that it’s a part of it,” Truex said.
 “I just look at every avenue of strategy, and what can I do each race.
 It just seems like each race is so different.
 You just have to kind of shift and adjust on the fly and hope you make the right decision as far as where you are running in the field and the cars you are around.
 There’s really no science behind it.
 It just happens or it doesn’t, it seems like.”